beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 #### Set up repository

 ##### git init
-Creates a new Git repository so that can transform an existing and unversioned project to a Git repository or initialize a new empty repository.
+Creates a new Git repository that way can transform an existing and unversioned project to a Git repository or initialize a new empty repository.
 ``` sh

 $ git init